Tom Reichert, Dean, College of Information and Communications

 Brooke McKeever, Ph.D., Master of Mass Communication Coordinator

 As a professional school grounded strongly in the liberal arts, the School of Journalism and Mass Communications emphasizes the value of a broad educational foundation as well as proficiency in mass communication skills.
-In addition to its instructional programs at the undergraduate and graduate levels, it offers an extensive program in continuing education and maintains wide-ranging journalism services benefiting both the community and the profession.
-Its research programs are assuming an increasingly important role in scholarly study.
-The school is accredited by the Accrediting Council on Education in Journalism and Mass Communications.
+The school is accredited by the Accrediting Council on Education in Journalism and Mass Communications and offers instructional programs at the undergraduate and graduate levels.

 Freshman Students.
 In order to be admitted to a program of study in the School of Journalism and Mass Communications, freshmen must meet all University admission requirements.
 In order to continue in the program, each student must attain a minimum USC GPA of 2.50 upon completion of 30 degree-applicable hours.
 Credit received for remedial work is not counted toward the 30 hours.